lextm/jekyll-theme-chirpy/_posts/2008-3-24-virtualized-trio-linux-samba-and-windows-part-i.md

 # VM Setup

 Modify Ubuntu VM network adapter settings.
 Change the adapter from NAT to Host Interface.
-Please notice that “VirtualBox Host Interface 1” should be used.
+Please notice that "VirtualBox Host Interface 1" should be used.

 If there is no name listed under Interface Name, please create a new interface in Host Interface group.